wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - As to capital, nearly all HPC resources are already funded (e.g., CENIC) at the network-level and funded by grants (e.g., NSF) at the systems- and application-level.
 As to labor, none beyond what might be desirable to support faculty would be needed to support students.

   * Personalized Journeys to Success - Every student will have a digitally-enhanced, personalized, and streamlined experience to support timely degree completion.
     * **Potential Alignment** - These HPC resources are, by definition, digitally enhanced.
 Students can have their own accounts, even just for learning and instruction.
-Making it streamlined is harder but doable.
+Making access and support across any given analytical workflow lifecycle streamlined is harder but doable.

   * Personalized Journeys to Success - Every student will have clear curricular and co-curricular pathways to their academic career goals.
     * **Potential Alignment** - Not all pathways involve using HPC resources.
 But for those that do, more outreach, documentation, and support can only help.